-The label of a food, which has been treated with ionizing radiation, shall carry a written statement indicating the treatment, in close proximity to the name of the food.
-When an irradiated product is used as an ingredient in another food, this must be declared in the list of ingredients.
-When a single ingredient product is prepared from a raw material, which has been irradiated, the label of the product must contain a statement indicating the treatment.
+The label for a food which has been treated with ionizing radiation shall carry a written statement indicating the treatment in close proximity to the name of the food.
+The ingredients list must also declare irradiated product used as an ingredient in another food.
+When a single ingredient product is prepared from a raw material which has been irradiated, the label of the product must contain a statement indicating the treatment.